Aileen Osborn Webb

-Aileen Osborn Webb (1892–1979) was an American aristocrat and a patron of crafts.
+Aileen Osborn Webb (1892–1979) was an American patron of crafts.
 She was a founder of the organization now known as the American Craft Council, which gives an annual award named for her.
 She was considered a "principal supporter" of the American Craft movement during the Great Depression.
 She founded the School for American Craftsmen (SAC), which is now part of Rochester Institute of Technology (RIT).

 Early life

-Aileen Osborn Webb was born on June 25, 1892, in Garrison, New York in Putnam County, to William Church Osborn, an art collector who later donated his art pieces to the Metropolitan Museum of Art and active member of the Democratic Party, and Alice Clinton Hoadley Dodge, a philanthropist, social reformer and daughter of William E. Dodge Jr. Her brother was Frederick Osborn.
+Aileen Osborn was born on June 25, 1892 in Garrison, New York to William Church Osborn, an art collector who later donated his art pieces to the Metropolitan Museum of Art and active member of the Democratic Party, and Alice Clinton Hoadley Dodge, a philanthropist, social reformer and daughter of William E. Dodge Jr. Her brother was Frederick Osborn.
 She was educated at Miss Chapin's School in New York City and then in Paris, where she learned to speak French.

 At the age of 20, Aileen married Vanderbilt Webb, son of Eliza Osgood Vanderbilt Webb, grandson of William Henry Vanderbilt and great-grandson of Cornelius Vanderbilt.
-The couple got married on September 10, 1912, in Garrison, New York.
+The couple got married on September 10, 1912, in Garrison.
 They had three boys and one girl: Derrick, William, Richard, and Barbara.

 Family influence

 Webb had deep knowledge of art and education.
 The men in Aileen Osborn Webb's family had a lot of influence on her, as they set the bar extremely high with humanitarian and civil contribution; their lives were "full of good works".

-Her Father, William Church Osborn, was the director of the Metropolitan Museum of Art.
+Her father, William Church Osborn, was the director of the Metropolitan Museum of Art.
 Her paternal great-grandfather, Jonathan Sturges, her maternal great-grandfather William Earl Dodge Sr. and her paternal grandfather, William Henry Osborn, were all superior art patrons of the Hudson River School and were associated with Frederic Edwin Church— William Osborn was a close fellow of the artist.
 Moreover, her father-in-law, commodore Cornelius Vanderbilt, had founded Vanderbilt University.
 The money that the Osborn men had made allowed the Osborn women to create a philanthropic base, which future women would then form.

 Not only men, but also the women in Aileen Osborn's childhood gave her a motivational model of the Gilded Age philanthropy and consistently state that her work was the biggest supporter to the country's crafts.
 Alice Dodge's philanthropic accomplishments were a big part of Aileen's memories as a girl.
 Aileen's mother was also a well-known supporter of the Bellevue School of Nursing.
 Her mother-in-law, Mrs. William H. Osborn, who worked as the School's first president in 1873, inspired Alice.
 Alice Osborn later took her mother-in-law's place as president of the School.
 Another woman who inspired Aileen was her maternal aunt, Mary Melissa Hoadley ("Aunt May"), the unmarried heir to the copper fortune who supported Aileen Osborn financially to develop her crafts domain.